 - What are the emergency procedures?

 Adjunct faculty are allowed to teach up to 12 ECH (equated contact hours) per semester.

 Your immediate supervisor is the chair or director of the division in which you work.

 Outlook is KCC's email and personal electronic calendaring system.
 See your associate dean for a schedule of training classes.

 Student evaluations are used to provide instructors with feedback from their students.
-The primary purpose of the evaluation is improvement in instruction. division chairpersons/program directors, the division associate dean and the director of Adult and Community Education are responsible for evaluating their instructional personnel and reporting to the Vice President for Instructional and Student Success.
+The primary purpose of the evaluation is improvement in instruction. division chairpersons/program directors, the division associate dean and the director of Adult and Community Education are responsible for evaluating their instructional personnel and reporting to the vice president for academic affairs.

 Instructors will receive class lists prior to the first day of class, after the tenth day of class, at midterm, and at the end of a semester or term.
 The 10th day list and each succeeding class list should be considered the official class list.
 Class lists are available via KCConnect.
 See your division chair or program director for further information.